-- 3. Answer the questions. - 1.
-In what ways can companies cooperate?
+1. In what ways can companies cooperate?
 2. Under what conditions can this cooperation bring better results?
 3. What is the key point in this kind of informal arrangements?
 4. How do Japanese companies use this approach?
 5. What is the drawback of such informal arrangement?
-6. What are measures to make this arrangement more formal?
+6. What are the measures to make this arrangement more formal?
 7. What is the basis for making a strategic alliance or partnership?
 8. How is supplier partnering defined?
-9. What are the main characteristics of alliances? - 4.
-Expand on the following statements from the text. - 1.
-There are several ways for companies to cooperate.
+9. What are the main characteristics of alliances?

+1. There are several ways for companies to cooperate.
 2. No commitment is the main point of informal arrangements.
 3. Disadvantages of informal arrangement.
-4. A long-term relationship can be a form basis for making a strategic alliance.
+4. A long-term relationship can be basis for making a strategic alliance.
 5. Partnerships can lead to changes in operations.
 6. It often involves certain difficulties to form a successful partnership.
-7. Forming a partnership is the first step in strengthening cooperation between companies. - 5.
-Work in pairs.
+7. Forming a partnership is the first step in strengthening cooperation between companies.

+Ex.
+5. Work in pairs.
 Describe different ways in which organizations can successfully cooperate.